Open-Attestation/open-attestation-cli/README.md

 ##### HTTP endpoint in the `--schema` option

-The `schema` parameter also allows an HTTP endpoint to return valid JSON schema:
+With the `schema` parameter, an HTTP endpoint will return a valid JSON schema.

 The following shows a command example containing an HTTP endpoint: